 Reviews and Praise

-Richard J. Milner, editor, Newsletter of the Australian Viola da Gamba Society, and president of the AVdGS (Australian Viola da Gamba Society), October 2009, No. 38, "Viols on the Web"
+Richard J. Milner, president of the Australian Viola da Gamba Society, and editor, Newsletter of the Australian Viola da Gamba Society), October 2009, No. 38, "Viols on the Web"

 There are an increasing number of semi-commercial sites offering interesting music arranged for viols for sale.
 These are often hard to find and I was delighted to recently discover RipMeister Publications.
 This is the work of Daniel Rippe who is also a very fine viol player (see his CD [by soloist Ann Marie Morgan] FORQUERAY, A.: Suite No. 1 in D minor / BALTZAR, T.: Divisions on a Ground in G major / LAWES, H.: Among Rosebuds, Centaur CRC2685, see www.classicsonline.com for sound excerpts and purchase).
 The music is very well presented with excellent prefaces.
 His catalogue is small but most interesting: [Here the author has reprinted the current RipMeister Catalog webpage.]